mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

    5. an animated lecture on the chemical elements, with accompanying text and voice-over
    6. static.

 Close investigation of the visor will show a concealed set of controls (in a sliding panel on the wall), including a volume control, a channel dial marked `IV7 AJU`, and a speed control.
 The channel control will select among the six channels indicated.
-The speed control will slow down or speed up the program being shown; if channel 6 (U) is slowed down, it becomes a children's illustrated dictionary.
+The speed control will slow down or speed up the program being shown; if channel6 (U) is slowed down, it becomes a children's illustrated dictionary.
 Studying channel U or channel J will teach the ship's language (studying 12 hours per day) on a throw of 14+, OM +1 per day spent, OM +1 if intelligence 11+. ^area6

 7. Sleeping Room.
 This small room is obviously sleeping quarters, and contains a bunk, fold-out desk, several drawers, mirror, and reclining chair.
 There are, however, no clothing, and no sign of personal articles. ^room-7